apereo/apereo.github.io/_posts/cas/2017-02-22-cas51-dbauthn-tutorial.md

 # Overview

-This is a short and sweet tutorial on how to configure CAS to authenticat against a database and then resolve/release attributes.
+This is a short and sweet tutorial on how to configure CAS to authenticate against a database and then resolve/release attributes.
 Most of the material is based on the [available documentation](https://apereo.github.io/cas/development/installation/Database-Authentication.html).

 This tutorial specifically focuses on: